'Fierce and formidable' Dlamini-Zuma eyes South Africa's presidency

 The choice between Dlamini-Zuma and Ramaphosa will influence South Africa’s economic policy trajectory, as well the country’s role in Africa and beyond.

-Investors are worried by Dlamini-Zuma’s hostility towards international companies, which she says form part of a “white monopoly capital” cabal dominating South Africa’s wealth.
+Investors are worried by Dlamini-Zuma’s hostility toward international companies, which she says form part of a “white monopoly capital” cabal dominating South Africa’s wealth.

-“A Dlamini-Zuma victory would signal a sharp rhetorical shift towards more leftist economic policy,” said John Ashbourne, an Africa-focused economist at Capital Economics.
+“A Dlamini-Zuma victory would signal a sharp rhetorical shift toward more leftist economic policy,” said John Ashbourne, an Africa-focused economist at Capital Economics.
 “A further credit ratings downgrade would be almost inevitable.”

 Yet Dlamini-Zuma’s supporters point to a commitment to changing the lives of South Africa’s black majority.
 Lynne Jones, a psychiatrist and author who lived with Dlamini-Zuma when they were students together in the English city of Bristol in the 1970s, says her determination to fight injustice is rooted in her own personal story.